Pedreira Paulo Leminski

-The Wire Opera House, which was opened in 1992 for the first Curitiba Theater Festival.
+The Wire Opera House was opened in 1992 for the first Curitiba Theater Festival.
 Together, the two sites make up the Parque das Pedreiras.

 In July 2008, the holding of large events was prohibited in the place by an injunction in a Public Civil Action filed by the Public Ministry of Paraná, based on a request from the residents of the region, who alleged disrespect for the schedule of shows and riots caused by visitors.
 After a legal dispute between the space's neighbors and the municipal government, which had taken place since 2008, an agreement was reached, which included a renovation with new adaptations and some restrictions for shows and, thus, the quarry was released in September 2013.
 With the improvements made, at a cost of R$ 17 million, the space was reopened in March 2014.

 Events in Pedreira

 During the city's three hundredth anniversary celebrations, the Pedreira hosted the tenor José Carreras, who was accompanied by the Brazilian Symphony Orchestra.